orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 You wrote and tested a function that allows users to add new sheet music to the database.

 - `piecesDb.put({ ... })` is the most important line here.
-This call takes an object to sture and returns a _mutlihash_, which is the hash of the content added to IPFS.
+This call takes an object to store and returns a _multihash_, which is the hash of the content added to IPFS.
-- `node.dag.get(hash)` is a function that takes a Content ID (CID) and returns content.
+- `node.dag.get(hash)` is a function that takes a CID and returns content.
-- `"op": "PUT"`is a notable part of the output.
+- `"op": "PUT"` is a notable part of the output.
 At the core of OrbitDB databases is the **OPLOG**, where all data are stored as a log of operations, which are then calculated into the appropriate schema for application use.
-The operation is specified here as a `PUT`, and then the `key`/`value` pair is your data.
+The operation is specified here as a `PUT`, and the `key`/`value` pair is your data.

 > **Note:** "dag" in the code refers to the acronym DAG, which stands for Directed Acyclic Graph.
-This is a data structure that is, or is at least closely related to Blockchain.
-More on this in Part 4
+This is a data structure that is closely related to blockchain.

 You can repeat this process to add more hashes from the NES Metroid soundtrack: